 A black woman from the United Kingdom was spied on by her employer at Richemont (UK) and was denied opportunities for internal progression within the company because of her race.
 Long story short, the woman successfully sued her employer for race discrimination, victimization, and harassment, and won compensation.
 But how did she do it, exactly?

 In her race discrimination claim, Ms C Spragg, the black woman who worked at Richemont, accused her employer of ordering a surveillance agency to spy on her.
-The woman worked in the company’s finance department and had request time off due to a back injury.
+The woman worked in the company’s finance department and had requested time off due to a back injury.

 Ms Spragg’s employer suspected that she made up or exaggerated her injury because she was spotted at a music festival, which is why the company allegedly ordered a surveillance agency to spy on the woman to find out if she was lying about her condition or not.